Rhode Island Lighthouses:

 Rhode Island's East Side (heading southeast)

 For entertainment in theater, music, and dance in Providence, Rhode Island, visit the Providence Performing Arts Center.
-The Museum of Natural History is the state’s only natural history museum, and the Roger Williams Park Zoo provides lots of family fun.
+The Museum of Natural History is the state’s only natural history museum.
+The Roger Williams Park Zoo provides lots of family fun.
 For lots of hands on activities, visit the Providence Children's Museum.

 There are quite a few lighthouses visitors can drive to on the mainland eastern shores of Rhode Island.